2017 SANDUROT FESTIVAL SCHEDULE OF EVENTS | DUMAGUETE CITY

 Have you witnessed the Sandurot Festival?
 For some who have not heard yet of this event, this is the annual fiesta of Dumaguete City.
-The festivity is held every November of each year with various colorful events highlighting the celebration.
+The festivity is now held every September (formerly celebrated every November) of each year with various colorful events highlighting the celebration.

 For many years, The Happy Trip had been planning to see the festival, yet it was never pushed through due to some conflicting travel schedules.